pschrempf/APA-IT-projekt/readme.txt

 === APA Annotation Plugin ===
 Contributors: (this should be a list of wordpress.org userid's)
-Tags: annotation, service, press
+Tags: annotation, service, press, APA
 Requires at least: 4.0.1
 Tested up to: 4.2.4
-Stable tag: trunk
+Stable tag: 1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html